hanabi/hanabi.github.io/README.md

 * Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
 However, according to *Good Lie Principle*, it is only allowed to lie to the player who comes immediately after you.
   * Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time, and *Layered Finesses* are much better.
-* However, you can break the *Bluff Position* rule in rare situations where the player that is being passed over cannot actually act on their state of misinformation.
+* However, you can break the *Bluff Seat* rule in rare situations where the player that is being passed over cannot actually act on their state of misinformation.
 For example,
   * they are at 0 clues (and won't blind play anything)
   * they have negative information on their entire hand
 * Since valid *Reverse Bluffs* are so rare, it is important to remember that a valid *Reverse Bluff* is distinct from a *Layered Finesse*, and that blind playing should stop after the first blind play.
 (This is a common mistake.)